COVID-19 vaccination Q&A

 Current advice is that people will have their flu vaccination before and separately from their COVID-19 vaccination.
 This makes it easier to monitor and manage any side effects.

-If you are currently waiting for your COVID-19 vaccination, it is worth checking with your primary care team that your flu vaccination is up to date.
+If you are unsure whether you have had flu vaccination in the last 12 months, you can check with your primary care team that your flu vaccination is up to date.

 What are the side effects of the vaccination?